cabarius/ToyBox/ToyBox/README.txt

     Quest Resolution: 1

 Ver 1.3.8
-    (Vikash) Fixed Respec Code, Can now Respec companions even if they are not in party.
+    Search 'n Pick now defaults to searching descriptions.
+Untick the checkbox to disable this (Vikash) Fixed Respec Code, Can now Respec companions even if they are not in party.
 Ver 1.3.7
     You can now add key binds to cheat buttons like "Rest All", "Full Bufs", "Reroll Perception", etc